Generalized MICZ-Kepler systems on three-dimensional sphere and hyperboloid: Introduction

-In \textbf{Section 2} we briefly discuss the generalized (Euclidean) MICZ-Kepler system \cite{Mardoyan1} and present expressions for its spectrum and wavefunctions, which will be used in further considerations.
-In \textbf{Sections 3 and 4} we propose the generalized MICZ-Kepler systems on the three-dimensional sphere and pseudosphere (upper sheet of the two-sheet hyperboloid) and find their spectra and normalized wavefunctions.
-In \textbf{Section 5} we summarize the obtained results and discuss possible future developments.
+The paper is organized as follows.\\ In \textbf{Section 2} we briefly discuss the generalized (Euclidean) MICZ-Kepler system \cite{Mardoyan1} and present expressions for its spectrum and wavefunctions, which will be used in further considerations.\\ In \textbf{Sections 3 and 4} we propose the generalized MICZ-Kepler systems on the three-dimensional sphere and pseudosphere (upper sheet of the two-sheeted hyperboloid) and find their spectra and normalized wavefunctions.\\ In \textbf{Section 5} we summarize the obtained results and discuss possible future developments.